DevelopedByDev/autoquill_ai/README.md

 ## 📖 Overview

-AutoQuill AI is a powerful, system-wide audio transcription application for macOS that transforms speech into text instantly.
+AutoQuill is a powerful, system-wide audio transcription application for macOS that transforms speech into text instantly.
 With advanced AI-powered transcription, intelligent text processing, and seamless system integration, AutoQuill streamlines your workflow whether you're writing documents, coding, or communicating.

 ### 🎯 Key Benefits